 The images of a film are considered signs and Deleuze briefly describes how the different types of images used in film come together to represent a certain idea.
-Each image in a film are related to one another within the films sign system, just as each utterance in a language are related to each other in a structured sentence, further exposing the similarities between film theory and linguistics/semiotics.
+Each image in a film a related to one another within the films sign system just as each utterance in language is related to each other in a structured sentence, further exposing the similarities between film theory and linguistics.